thinkshout/feeding-texas/about/events/feeding-with-impact-conference.md

 **Conference Lodging**
 [Make your room reservation today!](https://www.feedingtexas.org/conference-hotel) Hotel registration is separate from conference registration.
 We have a large room block but anticipate the hotel will sell out - rooms cannot be guaranteed.

-For questions regarding the conference, please contact Julie Valentine at jvalentine@feedingtexas.org.
+For any conference questions, contact Julie Valentine at jvalentine@feedingtexas.org.